- look for your National Insurance number on payslips or official letters about tax, pensions or benefits

-If you are making a multiple claim or application, both applicants will need to make a separate Help with Fees application and submit both online reference numbers to the court.
+If you are making a multiple claim or application, all applicants will usually need to make a separate Help with Fees application and submit those online reference numbers to the court.

 Staff will process the Help with Fees reference number and the court or tribunal application together and let you know if you need to pay towards the fee or if they require more information from you.